 A typical historical monograph that traces one narrative from beginning to end does not as easily solicit a well-rounded analysis of a complex historical event, and Nusbaum is transparent about this.

-Dodger Stadium is perhaps one of the most researched subjects in baseball history, and Nusbaum’s book marries it with hearty understandings about city planning, public housing, political movements, and other early twentieth century historical events.
+Dodger Stadium is perhaps one of the most researched subjects in baseball history, and Nusbaum’s book enriches it with accounts about city planning, public housing, political movements, and other early and mid-twentieth-century historical events.